As Myanmar opens up, miners weigh potential versus risk

 The limited surveying work done suggests large resources.
 “Judging by the size of its mineral deposits, you would expect a bonanza,” the Oxford Business Group, an investment and economic consultancy, said in its 2014 report on Myanmar.

-Yet for now, Myanmar is the domain of small, wildcat companies specialising in high-risk frontier investment.
+Yet for now, Myanmar is the domain of small, wildcat companies specializing in high-risk frontier investment.

 Conflicts between the military and numerous ethnic minority armies have flared since the 1950s and much of the mineral wealth is in areas controlled by insurgents keen to get a share of the spoils under any peace deals.

-Underlining the risks, fighting was reported near APML’s concession area three days after it announced its licence in October.
+Underlining the risks, fighting was reported near APML’s concession area three days after it announced its license in October.

 And earlier this month, a woman was killed and about a dozen other people were wounded when police and villagers clashed in central Myanmar during a protest over the expansion of a copper mine owned by a Chinese firm and a Myanmar company controlled by the military.